OrdinaryMagician/umeshtools/README.md

   undesired results. vertmerge is available as a manual alternative.
 - **vertmerge** : [TODO] Merges all specified vertices together as long as they have the same position in all frames.
 - **umeshview** : [TODO] Small SDL2 program for displaying models.
-Left click drag to rotate camera, right click drag to move, mouse wheel for zoom.
-Page up and page down switch between animation frames.
-Texture groups are color coded, unreferenced vertices show as red crosses.
+WASD for movement, Q and E to move up and down, arrow keys for rotation, page up and page down to roll, home to reset animation parameters, end to reset camera parameters. insert and delete to control animation speed, space to pause, enter and backspace to step one frame.
+Shift can be used as a speed modifier, for some of the movements.
+Texture groups are color coded, unreferenced vertices show as red squares.
+Normally you're required to pass the origin, scale and rotation parameters used for mesh import, as the default transforms may not give the best result.
+Textures can be loaded and assigned from the command line too, with a variety of supported formats, including PCX files directly exported from UnrealEd.
 Requires SDL2 (obviously), OpenGL (also obviously), libepoxy and SDL2_image.
 - **umesh** : [TODO] The big boy, the visual mesh editor that I initially planned to make.
 Once this one is done, all the other tools will be obsolete.
 - **umodelextract** : A horrible abomination of C code that extracts meshes